libktx/ktx/README.md

 install it locally.
 If you consider working from sources, these are some useful Gradle tasks that you can look into:

 - `gradle build install` - builds the libraries' archives and pushes them to Maven Local.
-- `gradle installAll` - same as the previous one, but the tasks are always invoked in the correct order.
-Use when changing the version to avoid missing artifacts errors.
 - `gradle test` - runs unit tests in all projects.
 - `gradle clean` - removes build directories.
 - `gradle distZip` - prepares a zip archive with all jars in `build/distributions` folder.
 Useful for releases.
 - `gradle uploadArchives` - pushes the archives to Maven Central.
 Requires proper `gradle.properties` with signing and logging data.
 - `gradle closeAndPromoteRepository` - closes and promotes Nexus repository.
-Should be run after `uploadArchives` in case of a non-snapshot version.
+Should be run after `uploadArchives` in case of a non-snapshot upload to Maven Central.

 ### Contribution

 Want to help?
 Great.
 Browse through issues (if any) to see what's currently missing or broken.
 Before creating any pull requests, be aware that the code is dedicated to public domain.